ARCH-commons/arch-workflow/webclient-workflow/README.md

-# i2b2 Web Client Repository
+# i2b2 Web Client with ARCH Data Request Plugin!

+See [here](https://github.com/ARCH-commons/arch-workflow/wiki/webclient-workflow---Install-Notes) for installation / setup notes specific to this version!

 The i2b2 Web Client is a web based client that is installed on a web server.
 This client can be accessed by an authorized user who has access to a web browser.